 Clustering is sharing load between hosts.
-Each node should be able to act as an entry point for UI and API access.
-This should enable Tower administrators to use load balancers in front of as many nodes as they wish and maintain good data visibility.
+Each instance should be able to act as an entry point for UI and API access.
+This should enable Tower administrators to use load balancers in front of as many instances as they wish and maintain good data visibility.

-Load balancing is optional and is entirely possible to have ingress on one or all nodes as needed.
+Load balancing is optional and is entirely possible to have ingress on one or all instances as needed.

-Each node should be able to join the Tower cluster and expand its ability to execute jobs.
-This is currently a simple system where jobs can and will run anywhere rather than be directed on where to run.
+Each instance should be able to join the Tower cluster and expand its ability to execute jobs.
+This is a simple system where jobs can and will run anywhere rather than be directed on where to run.
 Ansible Tower 3.2 introduced the ability for clustered instances to be grouped into different pools/queues.

 Important considerations to note in the new clustering environment:

 inventoryfile for Tower deployments should be saved/persisted.
-If new nodes are to be provisioned, the passwords and configuration options, as well as host names, must be made available to the installer.
+If new instances are to be provisioned, the passwords and configuration options, as well as host names, must be made available to the installer.

 inventory file does change in some important ways: